Apologies, but no results were found for the requested archive. Perhaps searching will help find a related post.

-The Battleship Nebraska is the first and only battleship built in Seattle, Washington.
+The USS Nebraska (BB-14) was a Virginia-Class Battleship, the other four being Virginia, Rhode Island, New Jersey, and Georgia.
+She was the first and only battleship built in Seattle, Washington, in part do to the wide public support from the community.
 The keel was laid down on July 4th, 1902, she was launched on October 7th, 1904 and christened by Miss Mary N. Mickey, daughter of the Governor of Nebraska on July 1, 1907.
 She was Seattle's ship.
 The citizens of the City raised over 100,000.00 dollars in donations toward winning the contract to build the ship at Moran Brothers Company in Elliott Bay on the waterfront of Seattle.
 Today a historic marker identifies the location on Alaska Way where Nebraska was built and she is remembered in the the City's Museum of History and Industry (MOHAI).

-The photograph at left was taken in October 1907 at Puget Sound Naval Shipyard in Bremerton and shows Captain Nicholson and a group of officers and senior men of his command.
-The photo belonged to one of the young officers of his command.
-On back are their names and the location, "In the rear is the after superimposed turret - 2-12" guns and 2- 8" guns.
-I will get the 8" turret and will try to make a good record this year, as the ship is out after the Navy record already.
+The photograph above shows the officers of the USS Nebraska with the forward superimposed turret in the background.
+This photograph was taken before the cruise while the ship was in the Navy Yard at Bremerton.
+Captain Nicholson can be seen in the center of the photograph sitting.
+"In the rear is the after superimposed turret - 2-12" guns and 2- 8" guns.
+I will get the 8" turret and will try to make a good record this year, as the ship is out after the Navy record already."

 This is a very great photograph of the football team from the Nebraska, Champions of the Pacific Coast 1907.
 Thirteen in all, they wore no helmets, bare padding, and had one "big guy" for blocking.
 Canceled in Bremerton while the ship was preparing to join the fleet for the cruise.